Effective: Aug 1, 2018.

 4.3 Notwithstanding Section 4.2 of this Exhibit A-2, if the third-party-sourced metrics are from a third-party tracking solution provided by a Twitter Conversion Tracking Partner (as defined below), then Twitter requires that only the Data delivered through the Twitter Ads API (and not any corresponding data delivered by the Twitter Conversion Tracking Partner) is displayed in the Company Service, unless otherwise agreed by Twitter in writing in advance (in each instance).
 For the avoidance of doubt, Company will not display any data sourced from a Twitter Conversion Tracking Partner alongside, or in place of, any Data delivered through the Twitter Ads API.
 As used in this Exhibit A-2, “Twitter Conversion Tracking Partner” means an authorized Twitter conversion tracking partner (as designated by Twitter, in its sole and absolute discretion).

 1.1 Introduction.
-The Twitter Tailored Audiences Program allows for the import and creation of specific segments of users (each a “Tailored Audience”) for the targeting of advertising Campaigns on the Twitter Service.
-The parties acknowledge that in order to utilize Twitter’s Tailored Audiences Program, Company, its Client, or a third party service provided approved by Twitter (“Data Partner”) is required to provide Twitter with a hashed set of users or devices (which many include email, cookies, devise IDs, tracking pixels, etc.) in order for Twitter to complete a match with Twitter users and create Tailored Audiences.
-The Tailored Audiences created on behalf of a specific client(s) will be stored in each such Client’s Twitter Ads account for use by Company or Client to target, or retarget, as applicable, advertising on the Twitter Service.
+The Twitter Custom Audiences Program allows for the import and creation of specific segments of users (each a “Custom Audience”) for the targeting of advertising Campaigns on the Twitter Service.
+The parties acknowledge that in order to utilize Twitter’s Custom Audiences Program, Company, its Client, or a third party service provided approved by Twitter (“Data Partner”) is required to provide Twitter with a hashed set of users or devices (which many include email, cookies, devise IDs, tracking pixels, etc.) in order for Twitter to complete a match with Twitter users and create Custom Audiences.
+The Custom Audiences created on behalf of a specific client(s) will be stored in each such Client’s Twitter Ads account for use by Company or Client to target, or retarget, as applicable, advertising on the Twitter Service.

 1.3 Program Deliverables.
-Company’s access to, and use of, the Twitter Tailored Audience Program is subject to its compliance with the technical instructions and program policies provided by Twitter to Company (the “Program Integration Spec”).
-Company and Twitter will mutually agree on a process for Company to import or upload Tailored Audiences to Twitter.
+Company’s access to, and use of, the Twitter Custom Audience Program is subject to its compliance with the technical instructions and program policies provided by Twitter to Company (the “Program Integration Spec”).
+Company and Twitter will mutually agree on a process for Company to import or upload Custom Audiences to Twitter.

-Exhibit C: Individual Product Terms/Twitter Official Partner (TOP) Program
+Exhibit C: Individual Product Terms/Twitter Marketing Partner (TMP) Program

 Capitalized terms not defined in these Individual Product Terms have the meaning set forth in the main body of the Agreement.
-To the extent that Company participates in the “Twitter Official Partner (“TOP”)” program, the following terms and conditions of this Exhibit C (including Exhibit C-1) will apply:
+To the extent that Company participates in the “Twitter Marketing Partner (“TMP”)” program, the following terms and conditions of this Exhibit C (including Exhibit C-1) will apply:

-1. Twitter Official Partner Program.
-If Twitter approves Company’s application for “Standard” classification status, and Company maintains such classification status throughout the Term, Twitter may, at any time, choose, in Twitter’s sole and absolute discretion, to qualify Company as part of the TOP program (or any other successor program name that Twitter may select from time to time).
-For clarity, Twitter is not required to select Company to participate in the TOP program, regardless of whether Company has achieved or maintains “Standard” classification status.
-Furthermore, Twitter may, at any time, choose, in Twitter’s sole and absolute discretion, to terminate or suspend Company’s participation in the TOP program for any reason upon notice to Company, in which case, Company’s eligibility to receive any benefits associated with participating in the TOP program will immediately cease (without any additional notice from Twitter).
-In addition to the Twitter Trademark Guidelines that govern Company’s use of any Twitter Marks, Company must also comply with the terms and conditions set forth in Exhibit C-1 that govern use of Badges (as defined in Exhibit C-1) provided by Twitter in connection with participation in the TOP program.
+1. Twitter Marketing Partner Program.
+If Twitter approves Company’s application for “Advanced” classification status, and Company maintains such classification status throughout the Term, Twitter may, at any time, choose, in Twitter’s sole and absolute discretion, to qualify Company as part of the TMP program (or any other successor program name that Twitter may select from time to time).
+For clarity, Twitter is not required to select Company to participate in the TMP program, regardless of whether Company has achieved or maintains “Advanced” classification status.
+Furthermore, Twitter may, at any time, choose, in Twitter’s sole and absolute discretion, to terminate or suspend Company’s participation in the TMP program for any reason upon notice to Company, in which case, Company’s eligibility to receive any benefits associated with participating in the TMP program will immediately cease (without any additional notice from Twitter).
+In addition to the Twitter Trademark Guidelines that govern Company’s use of any Twitter Marks, Company must also comply with the terms and conditions set forth in Exhibit C-1 that govern use of Badges (as defined in Exhibit C-1) provided by Twitter in connection with participation in the TMP program.
 All Badges (as defined in Exhibit C-1) are deemed Twitter Marks under the Agreement.

-2. No Use of Badges Outside of TOP Program.
-For the avoidance of doubt, if Company is not currently qualified by Twitter (in its sole and absolute discretion) as a member of the TOP program, (i) Company is not eligible to receive any benefits associated with participating in the TOP program, including, without limitation, use of any Badges (as defined in Exhibit C-1) and (ii) Company is prohibited from suggesting it participates in, or has any affiliation with, the TOP program.
+2. No Use of Badges Outside of TMP Program.
+For the avoidance of doubt, if Company is not currently qualified by Twitter (in its sole and absolute discretion) as a member of the TMP program, (i) Company is not eligible to receive any benefits associated with participating in the TMP program, including, without limitation, use of any Badges (as defined in Exhibit C-1) and (ii) Company is prohibited from suggesting it participates in, or has any affiliation with, the TMP program.

-The Twitter Official Partner Program Terms set forth below, including, without limitation, any linked terms and conditions appearing or referenced below, which are hereby incorporated by reference (collectively, “TOP Partner Terms”), govern participation in the “Twitter Official Partner” program.
-To the extent that Company is qualified by Twitter, in its sole and absolute discretion, to participate in the “Twitter Official Partner” program, Company agrees to abide by the terms and conditions of the TOP Program Terms at all times during Company’s participation in the “Twitter Official Partner” program.
-These TOP Program Terms are subject to, and governed by, the Agreement.
-Any capitalized terms used in this Exhibit C-1 and not otherwise defined in the TOP Partner Program Terms shall have the meanings ascribed to them in the Agreement.
+The Twitter Marketing Partner Program Terms set forth below, including, without limitation, any linked terms and conditions appearing or referenced below, which are hereby incorporated by reference (collectively, “TMP Partner Terms”), govern participation in the “Twitter Marketing Partner” program.
+To the extent that Company is qualified by Twitter, in its sole and absolute discretion, to participate in the “Twitter Marketing Partner” program, Company agrees to abide by the terms and conditions of the TMP Program Terms at all times during Company’s participation in the “Twitter Marketing Partner” program.
+These TMP Program Terms are subject to, and governed by, the Agreement.
+Any capitalized terms used in this Exhibit C-1 and not otherwise defined in the TMP Partner Program Terms shall have the meanings ascribed to them in the Agreement.

-1. TOP Program.
-Upon Twitter’s notification to Company that Twitter has qualified Company as a “Twitter Official Partner,” Partner will be a member of the “Twitter Official Partner” program, as described at partners.twitter.com (the “TOP Program”) and will be given access to the TOP Program badge(s) and any other associated marks that Twitter makes available in connection with the TOP Program (collectively, the “Badges”), use of which is subject to the terms and conditions of this Agreement.
+1. TMP Program.
+Upon Twitter’s notification to Company that Twitter has qualified Company as a “Twitter Marketing Partner,” Partner will be a member of the “Twitter Marketing Partner” program, as described at https://business.twitter.com/en/advertising/partners (the “TMP Program”) and will be given access to the TMP Program badge(s) and any other associated marks that Twitter makes available in connection with the TMP Program (collectively, the “Badges”), use of which is subject to the terms and conditions of this Agreement.

 2. License from Twitter.
-Subject to the terms and conditions of these TOP Program Terms, and conditioned upon Company’s continuing compliance with this Agreement, Twitter hereby grants Company, and Company accepts, a non-exclusive, royalty free, non-transferrable, non-sub-licensable, revocable license to copy and display the Badges solely with, and to promote, Company’s qualification as a “Twitter Official Partner” in the TOP Program.
+Subject to the terms and conditions of these TMP Program Terms, and conditioned upon Company’s continuing compliance with this Agreement, Twitter hereby grants Company, and Company accepts, a non-exclusive, royalty free, non-transferrable, non-sub-licensable, revocable license to copy and display the Badges solely with, and to promote, Company’s qualification as a “Twitter Marketing Partner” in the TMP Program.

 3. Restrictions.
 Strict compliance with this Agreement is required at all times, and any use of the Badges in violation of this Agreement will automatically terminate any license related to Company’s use of the Badges.